iteravirgo/bcsitera.github.io/apps/finvoice/docs/en-US/app.md

 # Finvoice e-Invoicing for Finland

-This extension is created BCS Itera Oy and it enables to use Finvoice Sales e-Invoicing functionality (B2B) used in Finland.
+This extension is created by BCS Itera Oy and it enables to use Finvoice Sales e-Invoicing functionality (B2B) used in Finland.

 ### Key Features:
 * Create electronical sales invoices in Finvoice format (B2B);